kubernetes/k8s.io/infra/aws/terraform/prow-build-cluster/README.md

 If you need to introduce new Kubernetes resources or make modifications to existing ones, please refer to the instructions provided in [the GitOps document](./docs/GitOps.md).

+### Accessing Clusters via SSO

+> [!IMPORTANT]
+> The SSO access to AWS is not yet widely available to all contributors.
+If you don't have
+> the SSO access at the moment, you can use the legacy way of accessing the clusters.

+The easiest way to access the clusters is by logging in via SSO (Okta).
+First, make sure that you have your SSO access configured as described in [the following AWS document](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sso.html).

+Once you have the SSO access configured, you can get the kubeconfig file by running the following
+command:

+* Production:
+    ```bash
+    aws eks update-kubeconfig --region us-east-2 --name prow-build-cluster
+    ```

+* Canary:
+    ```bash
+    aws eks update-kubeconfig --region us-east-2 --name prow-canary-cluster
+    ```

+### Accessing Clusters By Assuming The EKSInfraAdmin Role (Legacy)

 **Direct interactions with the clusters are intended for cluster administrators only.**
 It requires access to the AWS accounts where the clusters are hosted.
 As an administrator, your primary tools for interacting with the clusters are `kubectl` and `terraform`.